Intensive Residency

 Sarah (she/her) is a writer, facilitator and emerging director from Coventry, UK.
 Following her directorial debut of The High Life (Barons Court Theatre), Sarah is passionate about work that challenges societal norms and uplifts marginalised peoples.

-During the intensive residency at the Belgrade Theatre, Sarah will be working as an Assistant Director on Swim Aunty Swim! by Siana Bangura and directed by Madeleine Kludje, and she will also be working on a range of produced and co-created programmes at the Belgrade Theatre.
+During the intensive residency at the Belgrade Theatre, Sarah worked as Assistant Director on Swim Aunty Swim! by Siana Bangura and directed by Madeleine Kludje, and she also worked on a range of produced and co-created programmes at the Belgrade Theatre.

 About Annie Castledine